What Is Scope Creep? (and How Can You Prevent It)

 “No problem,” you think to yourself, “they probably just want to commend me on what a fine job my agency has done on this project.”
 You open the email.
-Not only is the word “commend” not used anywhere, the message actually contains a long list of things the client wants you to change/add, none of which are remotely related to the project’s original intent.
+The message contains a long list of things the client wants you to change/add, none of which are remotely related to the project’s original intent.
 So much for wrapping up by the end of the day, eh?
 What went wrong?

 If you’ve ever found yourself in this position (and we know you have), you’ve experienced scope creep.
 But what exactly is scope creep, and how can you prevent it?
-Let’s take a closer look at this common problem.
+Let’s take a closer look at this common problem that agency project managers face.

 As the name implies, scope creep refers to unplanned changes in a project’s scope that typically cause the project to take a lot longer, and sometimes even fail completely.
 It’s also called ‘kitchen sink syndrome’ because scope creep can involve throwing lots and lots and LOTS of ideas at a project—everything but the kitchen sink.